cis3296f22/ottomh/README.md

 ## Generating Documentation

-To generate documentation for the backend, go to the application root, and run `godoc -http=:6060`.
+To generate documentation for the backend, start by installing godoc by running `go install golang.org/x/tools/cmd/godoc@latest`.
+Then go to the application root, and run `godoc -http=:6060`.
 You can then visit the go docs at localhost:6060.
 Here, search for the section labeled "ottomh".